derek-blanchette/Reliability/Agreement Plot Tips.md

 # Agreement Plots in Reliability

 When working with quantitative values, an agreement plot is a scatter plot of rating 1 vs rating 2.
-It is an effective way to visualize intrarater and interrater agreement.
+It is an effective way to visualize intrarater (within) and interrater (between) agreement.
 They also make good companions to the numeric measures of reliability.
 Here are some helpful considerations:

 * Ensure that both the X and the Y axis are on the same scale.
 This will ensure that the plot is square.
 * Add the line of perfect agreement Y = X (abline in R).
 This will help call out instances of large deviation from agreement.